France cycling tour in Provence, Vaucluse Vineyards

 Description of France cycling tour in Provence, Vaucluse Vineyards

-This holiday has departures every two days from May to October, please enquire for availability on all your tailormade trips.
+This holiday has departures every Wednesday and Saturday from May to September, please enquire for availability on all your tailormade trips.

 As the pioneers of responsible tourism, we've screened this (and every) holiday so that you can travel knowing it will help support the places and people that you visit, and the planet.
 Read how below.

 Cycling has minimal impact on the environment as you provide most of the energy yourself and, when you’re cycling from village to village, you can enjoy a relationship with locals in a way motorists passing through never can.
 By bike, you get off the beaten track, and you’ll find that people treat you as a visitor rather than a tourist.
 Also, by cycling independently, and not having to worry about keeping up with a group, you set the pace so you can soak up the sights, sounds and scents of your surrounds and really get under the skin of the place you’re visiting.